robertmartin8/ReasonableDeviations/_notes/Algorithms.md

 2. The optimal solution is composed of optimal solutions to subproblems
 3. The subproblems overlap.

-**Memoisation** is a technique often used in top-down dynamic programming:
+**Memoization** is a technique often used in top-down dynamic programming:

 - Memoization is a time-space trade-off which in which results to computations are stored (in an array or hashtable) so we don't have to recompute results.
 - The table will be persistent between function calls, and every invocation will check whether its arguments correspond to a previously-computed result.
 If so, we can return it in constant time.